bitnami/charts/bitnami/airflow/README.md

   - `airflow.baseUrl` has been moved to `web.baseUrl`.
   - Security context has been migrated to the bitnami standard way so that `securityContext.*` has been divided into `podSecurityContext.*` that will define the `fsGroup` for all the containers in the pod and `containerSecurityContext.*` that will define the user id that will run the main containers.
   - Both `bitnami/postgresql` and `bitnami/redis` have been upgraded to their latest major versions, `9.x.x` and `11.x.x` respectively, find more info in their READMEs [`bitnami/postgresql`](https://github.com/bitnami/charts/tree/master/bitnami/postgresql#900) and [`bitnami/redis`](https://github.com/bitnami/charts/tree/master/bitnami/redis#to-1100)
+  - `./files/dags/*.py` will not be include in the deployment any more.

 - Some new features:
   - The folder structure has changed, we separated yaml manifest into folders by components.